jrma14/LRU-Cache/README.md

 # LRU-Cache
-This was a project I did for one of my CS classes that simulates a cache using a least recently used expulsion method
+This was a project I did for my object oriented design class that simulates a cache using a least recently used expulsion method

 This project uses JUnit